0187773933/MastersClosetTracker/README.md

 ---

 ## To Re-Enter
-1. They scan a QR code on a poster at the front door or just go to /checkin
+1. They scan a QR code on a poster at the front door or just go to `/checkin`
-2. If they have a cookie stored it returns a webpage with their unique QR code.
+2. If they have a cookie stored it redirects to `/user/checkin/display/${uuid}`
 3. Admin Scans and checks-in/validates their QR-Code with stored uuid

 ---